yewstack/yew/docs/concepts/components.md

 page.
 Because components tend to have to respond to more than one event, the `Message` type will normally be an enum, where each variant is an event to be handled.

-When organising your codebase, it is sensible to include the definition of the `Message` type in the same module in which your component is defined.
+When organizing your codebase, it is sensible to include the definition of the `Message` type in the same module in which your component is defined.
 You may find it helpful to adopt a consistent naming convention for message types.
 One option (though not the only one) is to name the types `ComponentNameMsg`, e.g. if your component was called `Homepage` then you might call the type